Qazeer/artefacts.help/pages/others/email_headers.md

-`Sender Policy Framework (SPF)` is an email authentication mechanism, defined in [RFC 7208](https://datatracker.ietf.org/doc/html/rfc7208), designed to detect and / or block spoofed emails by detecting illegitimate sender servers.
+`Sender Policy Framework (SPF)` is an email authentication mechanism, defined in [RFC 7208](https://datatracker.ietf.org/doc/html/rfc7208), designed to detect and/or block spoofed emails by detecting illegitimate sender servers.
 More specifically, the `SPF` mechanism will validate the domains a mail server can send emails for (through the `MAIL FROM` envelope header of an email).